2006 Japan Series: Game 5

 Game 5 was Tsuyoshi Shinjo's last game; he had announced at the beginning of the 2006 season that it would be his last season before retirement.
 With the win, Shinjo ended his career in storybook fashion, finally winning his first Japan Series title.
+Michael Nakamura got the save for the team, getting Alex Ochoa to commit the final out with a flyout.

 Manager Trey Hillman became the second foreign manager to win a Japan Series title, following Bobby Valentine, who did it the previous year.
 Hillman's successful season led the Texas Rangers to interview him for their managerial vacancy.